 The Battle of Waxhaws was a dreadful defeat for the Patriots.
-However, Americans were able to turn this stinging tactical loss into a propaganda victory, stirring up anti-British sentiment throughout the colonies.
+Continental forces in the South, however, turned this stinging loss into a propaganda victory, stirring up anti-British sentiment throughout the colonies.

 On May 12th, 1780, Charleston fell to the British under the command of Sir Henry Clinton.
-A column of reinforcements consisting of 380 troops under the command of Colonel Abraham Buford failed to reach the city before its fall and turned about to retreat back north.
-This force, known as the Third Virginia Detachment, consisted of two companies of the 2nd Virginia Regiment, 40 Virginia Light Dragoons, and two sixpound cannon.
-As Buford’s detachment travelled north, they met several prominent South Carolina citizens fleeing the British advance.
-Even Governor John Rutledge joined the column as it moved towards the North Carolina border.
+A column of reinforcements consisting of 380 troops under the command of Colonel Abraham Buford failed to reach the city before its fall and withdrew.
+This force, known as the Third Virginia Detachment, consisted of two companies of the 2nd Virginia Regiment, 40 Virginia Light Dragoons, and two six-pound cannons.

-General Clinton returned to New York, leaving General Charles Lord Cornwallis in command of the Southern Army.
-Cornwallis learned of Buford’s column and sent a force under Lieutenant Colonel Banastre Tarleton to catch and destroy the Continentals.
-Tarleton commanded 230 men of his British Legion, mounted on horseback as dragoons or mounted infantry, 40 members of the 17th Light Dragoons, and one three pound cannon.
+With plans to return to New York, Clinton transferred command to his deputy, Lt.
+Gen. Charles, Lord Cornwallis in command of the Southern Army.
+Cornwallis learned of Buford’s presence and sent a force under Lieutenant Colonel Banastre Tarleton in purusit.
+Tarleton commanded 230 men of his British Legion and 40 members of the 17th Light Dragoons.
+Tarleton also brought along a three pound cannon.

-Tarleton sent ahead a message to Buford, demanding that the Americans surrender, but they refused.
-Buford then ordered all of his heavy baggage and weapons to continue moving northward.
+Tarleton sent ahead a message to Buford, demanding the Patriots surrender.
+Buford resfused and then ordered all of his heavy baggage and weapons to continue moving northward.
 This included his artillery, which would not play a role in the battle.
-He then formed a line to stand against the advancing British and Loyalists.
-His position was in an open wood to the right of the route of march, with all of his infantry in a single line.
-The American colors were placed in the center of this line.
-Buford ordered his men to hold their fire until the British were within 10 yards.
+Buford formed a battle line in an open field across the route of march, his infantry in a single line with orders not to fire until the British approached within 10 yards.

-Seeing the Rebel line deployed for battle, Tarleton divided his force into three attacking columns.
-He deployed 60 British Legion dragoons as well as about the same number of mounted infantry as the right column, with the intention of having the mounted infantry dismount and pour fire upon the Americans, pinning them down.
+Approaching Buford's position, Tarleton divided his force into three attacking columns.
+He deployed 60 British Legion dragoons as well as about the same number of mounted infantry to the right, with the intention of having the mounted infantry dismount and pour fire upon the Americans, pinning them down.
 At the same time, he formed a center column of his elite troops, the regular soldiers of the 17th Light Dragoons, as well as 40 Legion dragoons, to charge straight towards the American center under the covering fire of the Loyalists to their right.
 The left column was led by Tarleton himself and consisted of 30 handpicked men of the Legion, ready to sweep the American right flank and drive for their baggage and reserves.
 Tarleton kept his single cannon in reserve with the remaining Legion Dragoons.

 The British attack commenced as soon as all of their troops were in position.
-Given Colonel Buford’s order to refrain from firing until the British were within 10 yards, the American forces were overrun by the speed and aggressiveness of the British mounted attack.
-The three columns broke through the thin American line and began cutting down soldiers left and right.
+With Colonel Buford’s order to refrain from firing, the Patriot was overrun by the speed and aggressiveness of the British mounted attack.
+The three columns broke through the positions and began cutting down soldiers left and right.
 Many American survivors of the battle claimed that their comrades were massacred while trying to surrender.

 Just as quickly as it had begun, the Battle of Waxhaws was over.
 British casualties were slight, with 5 killed and 14 wounded.
 The Americans lost 113 men killed and 203 wounded.
 Colonel Buford managed to escape from the slaughter.
 He reported what he saw on the battlefield to Patriot officials and the effect was electrifying.
 The Battle of Waxhaws became known as “Buford’s Massacre” and Tarleton, already known as an aggressive commander, was condemned as a butcher.